Primarily quasilocal fields and 1-dimensional abstract local class field theory: Introduction and statements of the main results

-The basic notation, terminology and conventions kept in this paper are standard and virtually the same as in \cite{Ch6}, I, and \cite{Ch9}.
-Throughout, every algebra $A$ is understood to be associative with a unit lying in the considered subalgebras of $A$.
+The basic notation, terminology and conventions kept in this paper are standard and virtually the same as in \cite{Ch6}, I, and \cite{Ch10}.
+Throughout, $\mathbb P$ denotes the set of prime numbers and every algebra $A$ is understood to be associative with a unit lying in the considered subalgebras of $A$.
 Simple algebras are supposed to be finite-dimensional over their centres, Brauer and value groups are written additively, Galois groups are viewed as profinite with respect to the Krull topology, and the considered profinite group homomorphisms are continuous.
-For each field $E$, $E ^{\ast }$ denotes its multiplicative group, $E _{\rm sep}$ a separable closure of $E$, $\mathcal{G} _{E} = \mathcal{G}(E _{\rm sep}/E)$ is the absolute Galois group of $E$, $s(E)$ stands for the class of central simple $E$-algebras, $[B]$ denotes the similarity class of any $B \in s(E)$, $d(E)$ is the subclass of division algebras $D \in s(E)$, and $P(E)$ is the set of those prime numbers $p$ for which $E (p) \neq E$, where $E (p)$ is the maximal $p$-extension of $E$ in $E _{\rm sep}$.
-As usual, $E$ is said to be formally real, if $-1$ is not presentable over $E$ as a finite sum of squares; we say that $E$ is nonreal, otherwise.
-The field $E$ is called Pythagorean, if it is formally real and the set $E ^{\ast 2} = \{\l ^{2}\colon \ \l \in E ^{\ast }\}$ is additively closed.
-For any field extension $F/E$, $\rho _{E/F}$ denotes the scalar extension map of Br$(E)$ into Br$(F)$, and Br$(F/E)$ stands for the relative Brauer group of $F/E$.
-When $F/E$ is finite and separable, we write Cor$_{F/E}$ for the corestriction map of Br$(F)$ into Br$(E)$ (see \cite{T}).
-We say that $E$ is $p$-quasilocal, for a given prime $p$, if it satisfies one of the following conditions: (i) every cyclic extension of $E$ of degree $p$ is embeddable as a subalgebra in each $\Delta \in d(E)$ of (Schur) index $p$; (ii) the $p$-component Br$(E) _{p}$ of Br$(E)$ is trivial or $p \notin P(E)$.
-The field $E$ is called PQL, if it is $p$-quasilocal for every prime $p$; when this holds, $E$ is said to be strictly PQL in case Br$(E) _{p} \neq \{0\}$, $p \in P(E)$.
+For each field $E$, $E ^{\ast }$ denotes its multiplicative group, $E _{\rm sep}$ a separable closure of $E$, $\mathcal{G} _{E} = \mathcal{G}(E _{\rm sep}/E)$ is the absolute Galois group of $E$, $s(E)$ stands for the class of central simple $E$-algebras, $[B]$ denotes the similarity class of any $B \in s(E)$, $d(E)$ is the subclass of division algebras $D \in s(E)$, and $P(E) = \{p \in \mathbb P\colon \ E(p) \neq E\}$, where $E(p)$ is the maximal $p$-extension of $E$ in $E _{\rm sep}$.
+As usual, $E$ is said to be formally real, if $-1$ is not presentable over $E$ as a finite sum of squares; $E$ is called nonreal, otherwise.
+We say that $E$ is Pythagorean, if it is formally real and the set $E ^{\ast 2} = \{\lambda ^{2}\colon \ \lambda \in E ^{\ast }\}$ is additively closed.
+For any field extension $F/E$, $\rho _{E/F}$ denotes the scalar extension map of Br$(E)$ into Br$(F)$, Br$(F/E)$ the relative Brauer group of $F/E$, and $I(F/E)$ is the set of intermediate fields of $F/E$.
+When $F/E$ is finite and separable, Cor$_{F/E}$ stands for the corestriction map of Br$(F)$ into Br$(E)$ (see \cite{T}).
+We say that $E$ is $p$-quasilocal, for some $p \in \mathbb P$, if it satisfies one of the following conditions: (i) every cyclic degree $p$ extension of $E$ is embeddable as a subalgebra in each $\Delta \in d(E)$ of (Schur) index $p$; (ii) the $p$-component Br$(E) _{p}$ of Br$(E)$ is trivial or $p \notin P(E)$.
+The field $E$ is called PQL, if it is $p$-quasilocal for every $p \in \mathbb P$; when this holds, $E$ is said to be strictly PQL in case Br$(E) _{p} \neq \{0\}$, $p \in P(E)$.
 We say that $E$ is quasilocal, if its finite extensions are PQL.